-Considering balsa wood for carving?
-Balsa wood is a prevalent type of lightweight wood with an incredible strength-to-weight ratio.
-Its excellent floatation capabilities have propelled balsa to the forefront of many industries.
-It has top shock and vibration absorption properties.
+Are you considering balsa wood for carving?
+Balsa wood is a widely used lightweight wood with an incredible strength-to-weight ratio.
+Its excellent flotation capabilities have propelled balsa wood to the forefront of many industries.
+It has top-notch shock and vibration dampening properties.

-This is one of the few kinds of wood you can well manipulate with standard tools, even human hands.
-You will find that this would contain specific cells that are large but then world.
+This is one of the few types of wood that you can work well with normal tools, even with human hands.
+You will notice that it contains certain cells that are large but then are the world.

 This means that the amount of solid matter within the wood is minimal, although there is an exceptional amount of open space.
-The open space available is then filled with oxygen, allowing the wood to feel light and stay afloat.
-This is a bit of the scientific background surrounding the biology of the wood.
+The open space is then filled with oxygen, allowing the wood to feel light and stay afloat.
+This is a bit of the scientific background of balsa wood.

 Properties of Balsa Wood

 This is a natural soft tree that comes from central and South America.
-It can exist in these climates because of the humid rainforests that have grown over time and continue to cleanse the earth, right from the West Coast of South America.
-You will find this type of wood right up to Bolivia since it requires a warm climate.
+It can exist in these climates because of the humid rainforests that have grown over time and continue to cleanse the earth from the West Coast of South America.
+You will find this type of wood in Bolivia since it requires a warm climate.

 In addition to the warm weather, the wood needs significant rainfall throughout the year and an excellent drainage system.
 Tropical Rivers are, therefore, a trendy place to find this type of wood.
 It is named after a Spanish term that defines the word “raft.”

 This should give you some implication and understanding of the nature of this wood.
 It has an outstanding ability to float above water due to its soft texture.
-If you just met someone who knows a lot about trees, and you wish to impress them, then another scientific term that you can use to define this wood is “Ochroma Lagopus.”
+If you have just met someone who knows a lot about trees and wishes to impress them, then another scientific term you can use to define this wood is “Ochroma Lagopus.”

 What type of wood is Balsa?

-You will not find entire forests that have been created out of Balsa trees.
+You will not find entire forests created out of Balsa trees.
 This tree proliferated and was chosen as an excellent substitute for building materials in short supply during World War One.
 It became the pillar of many Navy forces within the United States of America.

 Once the tree has germinated, it will take about six months to reach about 10 to 12 feet tall.
 After 6-10 years, you can expect that this tree will have grown to a staggering 60 to 90 feet.
-This is what made it a suitable type of wood to begin using in mass production.
+This made it a suitable type of wood to use in mass production.